osate/osate.github.io/source/download-and-install.rst

 The testing version is built on a nightly basis.
 It includes the latest fixes but also some unstable code related to features being developed.
-While it might be useful to use it for some projects, please think about using it for production purpose due to potential unstable features.
+While it might be useful to use it for some projects, please be cautious using it for production purposes due to potentially unstable features.

 -  **Product**:
    http://osate-build.sei.cmu.edu/download/osate/testing/products/